-I’m often asked what the key to good health is.
-The key is to look at your body as one big intricate and amazing system.
-All of our bodily functions rely on the effectiveness of other systems, organs and pathways to be working correctly too.
-So how do we get these functions operating optimally?
+I'm often asked what is the key to good health?
+At BePure we like to take a holistic approach, looking at your body as one big intricate and amazing system.
+What we find is that our bodily functions as well as our mind-body connection, rely on the effectiveness of other systems, organs and pathways to be working correctly too.

 Vitamins and minerals are what our foods are broken down into.
 Foods can either be rich in the vitamins and minerals our bodies need to function well, or they can deplete us of these vital micronutrients.
 The richest source of vitamins and minerals are whole, unprocessed foods; fruit, vegetables, nuts, seeds, eggs, meats and soaked gluten free whole grains.
 In particular leafy greens are an incredibly powerful source of vitamins and minerals.